R44VC0RP/bambu-dashboard/README.md

 ## Overview

-This project is a comprehensive solution for managing and documenting various aspects of a software project.
-It includes tools for generating static sites, handling documentation, and managing dependencies.
+This project is (and is evolving to be) a BambuLabs printer management dashboard using MQTT over Python to manage and monitor BambuLabs 3D Printers.
+You are able to setup email alerting and monitor stages and statuses of 3D Printers.

 ### Examples: